 Then, on 24 April, the men of the 17th Army were informed of Hitler’s order that Sevastopol was to be held to the last, and all of them knew that they now faced what was essentially a death sentence.
 On the same day Jaenecke, wholly unwilling to see the sacrifice his troops, flew to see Hitler, with whom he had two painful and stormy meetings, and a furious Hitler finally removed Jaenecke from his command in favour of Allmendinger.

 The Soviet attack was not long delayed.
 The Soviet air forces had by now become very active and aggressive, and before the launch of the final offensive had dropped 2,000 tons of bombs on Sevastopol.
-On 5 May Zakharov’s 2nd Guards Army began the attack to draw the defenders off to the north, while Kreizer’s 51st Army and Melnik’s Coastal Army made the main thrust in the south on the Sapun Hill.
+On 5 May Zakharov’s 2nd Guards Army began the attack to draw the defenders off to the north, while Kreizer’s 51st Army and Melnik’s Independent Coastal Army made the main thrust in the south on the Sapun Hill.
 During the evening of 7 May the Soviets took the Sapun Hill, and on the following day the Soviets penetrated into Sevastopol proper.

 The remaining German troops did what the Soviet defenders had done two years earlier in the last stage of 'Störfang', and in their tens of thousands withdrew, covered by rearguards, to the open Khersones peninsula to make a last stand in the hope of being picked up from the sea.